Claude Desktop¶

 You can have multiple agents in the same project:

-Each agent gets its own marked section in CLAUDE.md:
+Each agent gets its own file in .claude/agents/:

 Skill References¶